 While a food-grade spray is safe to use in and around the kitchen and other food preparation areas, it should not be confused with an edible product.
 What this means is that it is not safe to eat silicone spray, regardless if it is food-grade or not, because the product’s composition is harmful to humans.

-The silicone spray you use will need to be able to remain effective at the temperatures it’s exposed to regularly.
-For example, suppose you apply silicone to your grill to protect it from rust and moisture damage.
+The silicone lubricants you use will need to be able to remain effective at the temperatures it’s exposed to regularly.
+For example, suppose you use silicone spray on your grill to protect it from rust and moisture damage.
 In this case, it’s important to invest in a silicone spray with a very high maximum temperature to ensure that you won’t be burning the spray while you cook and having to reapply immediately afterward.

 Silicone sprays dry at different rates depending on the spray’s viscosity, the material it is used on, and the amount of spray applied.
 However, most silicone sprays dry very quickly, typically taking only a few minutes to achieve a consistency that is dry to the touch.
-This is because many silicone sprays use flammable components that can penetrate through oil and grime to form a better seal, but these penetrating components rapidly evaporate, leaving only the protective lubricant and sealant.
+This is because many silicone sprays use flammable components for penetrating oil and grime to form a better seal, but these penetrating components rapidly evaporate, leaving only the protective lubricant and sealant.

 If you are using the silicone spray for waterproofing or sealing, you will want to wait at least 24 hours to ensure that the spray is properly cured.
 Otherwise, you can use your appliances, doors, windows, tools, or other products almost immediately after application.

 A silicone spray’s versatility refers to the materials it can be used with and whether its primary design is for lubricating, sealing, or a combination of both.
-If you are looking for a general-purpose silicone spray for around your home then you will want to find a product that can be used with wood, metal, plastic, rubber, and vinyl.
+If you are looking for a general-purpose silicone spray for around your home then you will want to find a product that can be used on wood, metal, plastic, vinyl, and rubber surfaces.